ember-learn/guides-source/guides/release/templates/built-in-helpers.md

-In the last section you learned how to write a helper.
-A helper is usually a simple function that can be used in any template.
+A helper is usually a
+simple function that can be used in any template.
 Ember comes with a few helpers that can make developing your templates a bit easier.
 These helpers can allow you to be more dynamic in passing data to another helper or component.